-CONTROL ACTION TIMELINE OWNER There should be consequences for transgressions, a lack of action and - Ensure policies on UIF&W are approved by Council / Mayco 31 May 2023 Municipal Manager
+CONTROL ACTION TIMELINE OWNER There should be consequences for transgressions, a lack of action and - Ensure policies on UIF&W are approved by Council / Mayco 31 May Municipal Manager

 CONTROL ACTION TIMELINE OWNER poor performance.
-Consequences should be instituted - Circulate approved policy to all users 30 June 2023 Section 56 Managers against officials who fail to comply with applicable legislation, continuously underperform or are negligent, and against those whose actions and decisions cause financial losses.
-Ensure All Managers; Directors and SCM staff are aware of policy contents and consequences of UIF&amp;W and poor performance Cascade PMS to middle managers 31 May 2023 31 December 2023 Chief Audit Executive / Chief Risk Officer / SCM Manager HR Manager / Director: Corporate Historical irregular - Ensure UIF&W Every quarter as Chief Audit expenditure is dealt with expeditiously by the municipal public accounts committee. investigation reports are tabled to MPAC at least Quarterly per calendar of meetings Executive / Chief Risk Officer /
+Consequences should be instituted - Circulate approved policy to all users 30 June Section 56 Managers against officials who fail to comply with applicable legislation, continuously underperform or are negligent, and against those whose actions and decisions cause financial losses. - Ensure All Managers; Directors and SCM staff are aware of policy contents and consequences of UIF&W and poor performance 31 May Chief Audit Executive / Chief Risk Officer / SCM Manager HR Manager / Director: Corporate - Cascade PMS to middle managers 31 December 2.
+Historical irregular expenditure is dealt with expeditiously by the municipal public accounts committee. - Ensure UIF&W investigation reports are tabled to MPAC at least Quarterly Every quarter as per calendar of meetings Chief Audit Executive / Chief Risk Officer /